 So you're hosting an event, planning a party, styling a wedding, and you'd love to use natural light.
 You love the look of candles in glass cylinders, but where do you start?
 How big should a candle vase be?
 How small can it be?
 What's the right height?
 We get asked these questions quite regularly, so we thought it'd be worth addressing it with a post of its own.

 Now then, how do you choose the right vase for your candle?
-First off, you don't always need to park your candles in a cylinder vase or other container.
-Good quality pillar candles should not drip, and so they can be positioned on for instance tables without being confined to a vase.
+First off, you don't always need to park your candles in a vase, jar or other container.
+Good quality pillar candles should not drip, and so they can be positioned on tables or trays without being confined to a vase.

 Some venues or circumstances still require a container of some sort to be used, and in those cases it helps to know a bit about what makes a good vase for your candle.